cyberbotics/webots/docs/guide/web-simulation.md

 Click the `Connect` button to initiate the streaming.
 Webots will clone the `example.wbt` simulation from GitHub and start it.

-If you want to stop the session and simulation servers run:
+If you want to stop both the session and simulation servers, run the following:
 ```
 cd $WEBOTS_HOME/resources/web/server
 ./server.sh stop